Havening for Kids: 2 Powerful Stress-Busting Tools

 Speaker Disclosures:

-Financial: Dr. Kate Truitt maintains a private practice.
-She is the CEO of the Trauma Counseling Center of Los Angeles.
-Dr. Truitt is the executive director and founder of Viva Excellence and Amy Research Foundation.
-She is the executive director to American Cognitive Training Association.
-She is the Chief Strategy Officer to The Havening Techniques.
-Dr. Truitt is a scientific advisor and board member to Anti-AgingGames.com and Goldie Hawn Foundation.
-She receives a speaking honorarium and recording royalties from Psychotherapy Networker and PESI, Inc. All relevant financial relationships with ineligible organizations have been mitigated.
+Financial: Dr. Kate Truitt is the President and Founder of Dr. Kate Truitt & Associates; Chief Executive Officer of the Trauma Counseling Center of Los Angeles; Executive Director and Founder of the Amy Research Foundation; and Executive Director of the Truitt Institute.
+Dr. Truitt receives royalties as a published author and compensation as a presenter.
+She serves as a scientific advisor and board member for Anti-AgingGames.com and the Goldie Hawn Foundation.
+She also receives speaking honoraria and recording royalties from Psychotherapy Networker and PESI, Inc. All relevant financial relationships with ineligible organizations have been mitigated.

 Non-financial: Dr. Kate Truitt is a member of the American Psychological Association, the Association for Psychological Science, the American Association for the Advancement of Science, the International Society for Traumatic Stress Studies, the American Cognitive Training Association, and the American College of Healthcare Executives.